microsoft/vcpkg-docs/vcpkg/concepts/triplets.md

 customization](../users/triplets.md#per-port-customization) for how to accomplish this.

 vcpkg comes with pre-defined triplets for many common platforms and configurations.
-Run `vcpkg help triplet` to get the list of available in your environment.
+Run `vcpkg help triplet` to get a list of available triplets in your environment.

 ## Triplet selection